dev-sajib/gutefy-social-icons/README.txt

 Requires at least: 6.3
 Requires PHP: 7.2
 Tested up to: 6.6.2
-Stable tag: 1.0.1
+Stable tag: 1.1.0
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

 == Description ==
-Gutefy Social Icons is a WordPress plugin developed by Gutefy.
-The main functionality of this plugin is to provide a Customizer option for adding social icons to your website.
+Introducing **Sticky Social Icons**, a lightweight and responsive WordPress plugin that lets you easily display social media icons on the side of your website.
+You can choose your favorite social media platforms, link them to your profiles, and have users connect with you through clickable icons.

+The plugin integrates seamlessly with the WordPress Customizer, making it incredibly easy to configure.
+All settings can be managed directly from the Customizer, allowing you to see real-time changes as you adjust your icons and layouts.

+**Sticky Social Icons** is fully responsive, ensuring that your icons display perfectly on both large desktops and small mobile screens.
+It’s lightweight, which means it won’t slow down your site or affect performance.

+Preloaded with popular social icons like **Facebook**, **Twitter (now X)**, **WhatsApp**, **Instagram**, **YouTube**, **LinkedIn**, **Telegram**, **Pinterest**, **Snapchat**, **TikTok**, **Reddit**, **Skype**, and options like **phone** and **email** (e.g., **Envelope**), the plugin allows you to enhance your site’s social presence.
+Future updates will expand the icon list and add more exciting features like animations and tooltips.

+With **Sticky Social Icons**, you get a clean, fast, and user-friendly way to connect your website to your social channels, offering a seamless experience for your visitors.

 == Short Description ==
-Floating Social Icons Solutions.
+A lightweight, responsive social media plugin for showcasing icons on your website, with easy customization directly in the WordPress Customizer.

 == Installation ==
 1. Upload the 'gf-social-icons' folder to the '/wp-content/plugins/' directory.
 2. Activate the plugin through the 'Plugins' menu in WordPress.
 3. Click on settings.

-==Key Features ==
+== Key Features ==
-- **Gutefy Social Icons:** Easily add and customize social icons that will be displayed at the right side of your webpage.
+- **Sticky Social Icons:** Easily add and display social icons on the side of your website for seamless user engagement.
-- **Social Accounts:** Easily can add as many account as you want .
+- **Unlimited Social Accounts:** Add as many social media accounts as you need with ease.
-- **Social Icon Changing Feature:** With one click can Change icon   .
+- **Custom Icon Selection:** Quickly change and customize social icons with just one click.
+- **Responsive Design:** Icons look great on both desktop and mobile devices.
-- **Style Settings:** Customize the appearance of your social icons with options such as icon color, hover color, background color, hover background color, icon size, wrapper size, Adjust Vertical Position and so one.
+- **Style Settings:** Full control over icon appearance, including color, hover effects, background color, size, and vertical positioning.
+- **Custom Link Options:** Choose whether links open in the same tab or a new tab.
+- **Future-Ready Features:** Animation and tooltip support coming soon.

 == Screenshots ==
 1. **Starting Panel:**